Cummins Lakes Provincial Park and Protected Area

 Cummins Lakes Provincial Park and Protected Area is a provincial park and protected area located in the eastern interior of British Columbia, Canada.
-It was established on August 4, 2000 to protect mountainous wilderness along the Cummins River.
+It was established on August 4, 2000, to protect mountainous wilderness along the Cummins River.

 Geography

 The Cummins River is a tributary of the Columbia River that forms from the glacial meltwater of the Clemenceau Icefields.
 As the river flows down the western slope of the Continental Ranges, it forms a trio of spectacular waterfalls that cascade into and out of a pair of alpine lakes from which the park derives its name.
-The river then continues down the valley before joining the southeastern arm of Kinbasket Reservoir.
+The river continues down the valley before joining the southeastern arm of Kinbasket Reservoir.

 Ecology

 Cummins Lakes Park protects a representative portion of the Central Park Ranges ecosection and Engelmann Spruce Subalpine Fir forest.